What is an MHA Degree?

 - Accounting for healthcare organizations

-- Capstone course and/or field experiences
+- Capstone course and field experiences

 Additionally, some MHA programs offer concentrations, including specialized coursework in: